TALK TO SALES+44 7852 546967

 Employers must provide statutory benefits, but many also offer extra perks to attract top talent.

-Mandatory benefits: Health insurance, pension, unemployment insurance
+Mandatory benefits: Health insurance, pension, and unemployment insurance

 Common perks: Private health packages, meal allowances, remote work options